The Bankrate promise

 For instance, with all the speculation about recession, what if you lose your job and can’t pay off your balance before the promotion ends?
 Or, what if you have an unexpected car repair or medical expense that you have to prioritize instead?

-If you read the fine print of the offer, you may find the promotional offer ends if you miss a monthly payment.
-You will not be able to avoid interest in such situations either.
+If you read the offer’s fine print, you may find the promotional offer ends if you miss a monthly payment.
+If that happens, you’ll likely be on the hook to pay all the accrued interest that has built up.
 Your high interest rate could even get higher in this case.

 And if you carry other balances, such as purchases or cash advances on your credit card, payments you make above your minimum payment are not necessarily applied to your deferred interest balance.